Inheritance Rights of Heirs

 You’ve Been Named an Heir to an Inheritance – What’s Next?

 As the rightful heir to an inheritance, you’re due to receive a share of assets from the estate of a recently deceased individual, known as a decedent.
 However, the estate and individual assets must go through a lengthy court process called probate before you can collect your inheritance.
 Probate is the process of administering and closing an estate after the owner has passed away.
 It is a legal procedure that goes through court to appraise assets and ensure heirs receive all the assets an estate entitles them to.
-The process is more complicated when estate heirs are involved and there is no will, compared to when a will names specific beneficiaries.
+The process is more complicated when there is no will, compared to when a will names specific beneficiaries.
 Probate can take up to several years to complete, meaning all heirs must wait a significant period for probate to conclude before they can collect their share of the inheritance.
-However, if you planned for your inheritance to come sooner, you may need another way to get your money now.
+However, if you expected your inheritance to come sooner, you may need another way to get your money now.

-What Is an Heir?
+What Is an Intestate Heir?

 An heir is an individual who legally inherits a portion of another person’s estate when they die intestate, meaning without a will.
 Because the deceased individual failed to allocate their assets in a will, there are no legal connections to anyone other than the decedent’s relatives.
 Therefore, all assets typically go to the decedent’s closest relatives.
 State laws entitle an heir of an intestate decedent to receive property from the estate.
 However, probate and inheritance laws differ from state to state.